Apixaban for Reduction in Stroke and Other Thromboembolic Events in Atrial Fibrillation - ARISTOTLE

 Lopes RD, Alexander JH, Al-Khatib SM, et al. Apixaban for Reduction In Stroke and Other ThromboemboLic Events in Atrial Fibrillation (ARISTOTLE) trial: Design and Rationale.
 Am Heart J 2010;159:331-9.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Novel Agents, Acute Heart Failure, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Novel Agents, Acute Heart Failure, Hypertension

-Keywords: Vitamin K, North America, Morpholines, Warfarin, Creatinine, Renal Dialysis, beta-Alanine, Benzimidazoles, United States Food and Drug Administration, Thrombosis, Stroke Volume, Pyridones, Hypertension, Stroke, Myocardial Infarction, Body Weight, Pyrazoles, Heart Failure, Glomerular Filtration Rate, Embolism, Ventricular Dysfunction, Left, Diabetes Mellitus, Renal Insufficiency, Chronic, Atrial Flutter
+Keywords: Vitamin K, North America, Morpholines, Warfarin, Creatinine, Renal Dialysis, beta-Alanine, Benzimidazoles, United States Food and Drug Administration, Thrombosis, Stroke Volume, Pyridones, Hypertension, Stroke, Myocardial Infarction, Body Weight, Pyrazoles, Heart Failure, Glomerular Filtration Rate, Embolism, Ventricular Dysfunction, Left, Diabetes Mellitus, Renal Insufficiency, Chronic, Atrial Flutter, Atrial Fibrillation, Heart Valve Diseases

 < Back to Listings